Treating Lip Lines at Every Stage of Life

 By Carolynn Grimes

-Whatever stage you're at, these vertical lines can be treated effectively with a combination of treatments.
+Whatever stage you're at, vertical lip lines can be treated effectively with a combination of treatments.
 Dr. Joel Cohen, a board-certified dermatologist in Denver, Colorado says it's all about choosing the right tool for the job.

-Erbium Laser Resurfacing for Severe Lip Lines
+Laser Resurfacing for Severe Lip Lines

 If the lines are significantly etched, and they’re deep and numerous, Cohen says it's important to pick the right tool for the job.
 "In my mind, the right tool would be to do heavy full-field erbium laser resurfacing.
 There’s significant downtime and it takes about a week and a half to recover.
 They’ll also have some post-inflammatory redness, but they really do see a very significant amount of improvement from just one treatment," says Cohen.